 - Cafes and more

 And you’re just a quick jump from all the dining, entertainment, nightlife, and culture the Claremont Village has to offer.
-The gorgeous and expansive Rancho Santa Ana Botanic Garden is adjacent to the residential complex, and a nearby Metrolink rail station offers quick and easy service to Downtown Los Angeles and the Metro Rail system.
+The gorgeous and expansive Rancho Santa Ana Botanic Garden is also nearby, and the city’s Metrolink rail station offers quick and easy service to downtown Los Angeles and its Metro Rail system, now taking you as far as Santa Monica.

-For students, faculty, and staff wishing to live off campus, the Claremont University Consortium’s Real Estate and Housing Office offers various forms of off-campus rental assistance, including housing and apartment rental and roommate listings.
+For students, faculty, and staff wishing to live off campus, The Claremont Colleges’ Real Estate and Housing Office offers various forms of off-campus rental assistance, including housing and apartment rental and roommate listings.
 The office also functions as a full-service real estate and property management office.

 On campus, Hagelbarger’s serves delicious food made from scratch daily, including soups, salads, pasta, sandwiches, and more—with vegetarian options.
 You can also buy assorted snacks, beverages, and Starbucks coffee.
 In addition, Hagelbarger’s caters on-campus events.